kb2ma/riot-coap-pytest/README.md

 -------
 [aiocoap](https://github.com/chrysn/aiocoap) is a Python based CoAP library.
 Use at least version 0.4b1.
 Must install packages *linkheader* and *tinydtls*.
 See the *Slimmer installations* portion of the aiocoap docs.

 The tinydtls package actually is an alias for the Python [DTLSSocket](https://git.fslab.de/jkonra2m/tinydtls-cython) library.
-We require v0.1.11a2, however at time of writing, this version had not been released to PyPI.
+We require v0.1.11a2 or greater, however at time of writing, this version had not been released to PyPI.
 So, we must install from a source code checkout.
 The *checkout* command below corresponds to that version.

 ```
    $ git clone https://git.fslab.de/jkonra2m/tinydtls-cython.git